-Superclass of: E84 Information Carrier
+E84 Information Carrier Superclass of:

-Scope note: This class comprises physical objects purposely created by human activity.
+This class comprises physical objects purposely created by human activity.
+Scope note:

 No assumptions are made as to the extent of modification required to justify regarding an object as man-made.
 For example, an inscribed piece of rock or a preserved butterfly are both regarded as instances of E22 Man-Made Object.